 Transitive Verbs

-Verbs that use a direct object, but not an indirect object, are called transitive.
-They don’t lawasy need a direct object, but they have the options.
+Verbs that use a direct object, but not an indirect object, are called transitive verbs.
+They don’t always need a direct object, but they have the options.

 Examples: clean, like, love, dislike, hate, want, learn, deserve, say